eamontaaffe/dbt-spec/README.md

 - the column `bar` is even
 - the column `baz` is positive and even
 - the column `qux` belongs to the set `1, 2, 3`
+- the column `quux` is an object with the key 'A' required and 'B' optional

 You would write a model like so: